How to Make Royal Icing

 This post may contain affiliate links.
 Please read our disclosure policy.

 It’s easier than you might think to make royal icing for bakery-worthy sugar cookies.
 If I can do it, you can too!
 This version uses meringue powder for a perfect consistency every time.
-This icing is super smooth and is firm but easy to bite into after it sets.
+This royal icing is super smooth and is firm but easy to bite into after it sets.

 If sourdough bread was the project of 2020, let’s make 2021 the year of royal icing!
 If you’ve ever seen The Great British Baking Show you might have, like me, developed a bit of curiosity about this icing that sets into a firm glossy layer and makes professional-looking frosted cookies.